dev-null321/elf-hobbit/README.md

-# elf-hobbit
+# ELF Hobbit: A Feed Forward Neural Network for Malware Detection

-ELF Hobbit is a Feed Forward Neural Network that can detect malicious ELF files (Executable and Linkable Format) for linux and unix systems.
-It is trained on a set of malicious and beningn files.
+ELF Hobbit is a cutting-edge Feed Forward Neural Network designed to identify and flag malicious ELF (Executable and Linkable Format) files in Linux and Unix systems.
+Trained on an extensive dataset of both malicious and benign files, ELF Hobbit offers unparalleled accuracy and efficiency in detecting potential security threats.

+Key Features:
+Robust Detection: Capable of identifying a wide array of malware families, including notorious threats like Mirai, BASHLITE-1.0, BASHLITE-lizkebab, and Lightaidra-1.0.
+Cross-Architecture Compatibility: Designed with versatility in mind, ELF Hobbit supports both ARM and x86/x64 architectures, ensuring broad applicability across different hardware platforms.
+Elf Hobbit's intelligence is derived from an extensive collection of ELF binaries, capturing a wide spectrum of malware characteristics.
+Among the most significant threats it can detect are:

+Mirai Botnet: A powerful DDoS malware that has affected IoT devices worldwide.
+Learn more about Mirai
+BASHLITE: Also known as Gafgyt, this malware targets IoT devices to form botnets for large-scale DDoS attacks.
+Explore BASHLITE
+Lightaidra: A Trojan that targets routers and IoT devices, creating armies of infected devices.
+Details on Lightaidra Getting Started:
+For those interested in utilizing or contributing to ELF Hobbit, please refer to the documentation for setup instructions and usage guidelines.

+Contributing:
+Any contributions from the cybersecurity and open source communities are welcomed.

+License:
+ELF Hobbit is open source and available under the MIT license.
+Do as thou wilt, shall be the whole of the law.